withriley/storage-insights/README.md

 A pattern for creating your Google Cloud Storage Insights reports :robot:

 This module will create a destination reporting bucket for any number of source storage buckets you pass to it.
 It will also create a storage insights report config for each source bucket you pass to it.
+IAM permissions will also be configured for the source and destination buckets.

 ## Usage Instructions :sparkles: